 Limit the use of the propane heater.
 When it’s on, it’s pumping water into the air of the garage.
 My guess is that you want to heat the garage just to keep the cars warm.
 If that’s the case, I can tell you that they don’t mind being cold.

 The condensation you’re experiencing inside your home may lessen considerably as soon as you allow the water in the garage to escape through the garage attic and then to the outdoors through roof vents.

 Remember that condensation is a moving target.
-As the outdoor temperature drops making window surfaces colder, water vapor in the air will condense on the glass that much faster and in greater volumes.
+As the outdoor temperature drops making window surfaces colder, water vapor in the air will condense on the glass much faster and in greater volumes.

-First, you need to minimize or eliminate the source of the moisture.
+- Minimize or eliminate the source of the moisture.
 That’s not always as easy as it seems.

-Second, you can raise the temperature of the surface where the condensation forms above the dew point of the humid air.
+- Raise the temperature of the surface where the condensation forms above the dew point of the humid air.
 This prevents condensation from forming on the surface.
 This option can be very expensive as you’re burning lots of fuel.